- Contact Us

 Most cats dislike (abhor) being put into a carrier and going for a ride to the veterinarian.
 While it is no fun for the owner either, the most important thing that we do for a cat at Woodland Animal Hospital is a thorough history and physical exam.
 Why?
 Because cats will hide an illness so well that often, as cat owners, we don't realize they are unwell until the cat is very, very sick.
 If we find any problems with your cat, we can have in-house labwork and radiograph results within hours.
 In fact, many people who bring their late middle age and senior cats in for yearly vaccines are pleasantly surprised that we want to address age-related health issues versus just vaccinating for a comparable price.

-We now have an exam room dedicated to our feline patients as well as a small scale used only for cats.
+We now have an exam room dedicated to our feline patients as well as a small scale we use for cats.
 We use Feliway pheromone spray to help create a more relaxing atmosphere.

 For those patients who find a visit to the veterinarian's office just too stressful and overall in poor taste, we do offer house calls for routine wellness exams and vaccinations.